DataDog/datadog-lambda-rb/README.md

 ## Contributing

-If you find an issue with this package and have a fix, please feel free to open a pull request following the [procedures](https://github.com/DataDog/dd-lambda-layer-rb/blob/main/CONTRIBUTING.md).
+If you find an issue with this package and have a fix, please feel free to open a pull request following the [procedures](https://github.com/DataDog/datadog-lambda-rb/blob/main/CONTRIBUTING.md).

+## Community

+For product feedback and questions, join the `#serverless` channel in the [Datadog community on Slack](https://chat.datadoghq.com/).

 ## License